kati-e/my-rust-app/readme.txt

 To Dos:
 - I need to handle the errors by calling the 'sad_crab' function when data is not received.
 Right now, it just shows the error.

-Tutorials/Documentations/References that helped when creating this project: https://www.rust-lang.org/learn/get-started https://www.youtube.com/watch?v=DQnLQznJK1Q
+Tutorials/Documentations/References that helped when first creating this project: https://www.rust-lang.org/learn/get-started https://www.youtube.com/watch?v=DQnLQznJK1Q